Here's how much USPS rates will increase increase in January 2026.

 Priority Mail - Commercial

-Here are the changes for flat rate containers and for the first ten pounds:
+Here are the changes for flat rate containers and for the first ten pounds.
+You can find the zones for any zip code using the USPS Domestic Zone Chart page.

 Parcel Select: